Orange-OpenSource/hurl/docs/asserting-response.md

 </div>

-A predicate values is typed, and can be a string, a boolean, a number, a bytestream, `null` or a collection.
+A predicate value is typed, and can be a string, a boolean, a number, a bytestream, `null` or a collection.
 Note that `"true"` is a string, whereas `true` is a boolean.

 For instance, to test the presence of a h1 node in an HTML response, the following assert can be used: